elmbridge/curriculum/Choose Your Own Emoji.md

 ![Release 4 part 3](images/release-4-part-3.gif)

-You definitely know enough elm to figure this out for yourself.
+You definitely know enough Elm to figure this out for yourself.
 However, if you get stuck, check out [a working solution here](https://github.com/elmbridge/elmoji-translator/tree/release-4-part-3).

-And with that, you've completed your first elm application!
+And with that, you've completed your first Elm application!